The New Science of Intimate Relationships

 February 2002, Wiley-Blackwell

-Part II: The Development of Intimate Relationships.
+1. The New Science of Intimate Relationships.

 - Looks at what science can tell us about love, sex and friendship.

 - Synthesises ideas from different sub-disciplines of psychology.

 - Written to be accessible to general readers as well as students.

 "This is an important, fascinating, and delightful book.
 Garth

 Fletcher offers the reader an up-to-date summary of the most

 interesting and important work on human sexual relationships, and

 he pulls these pieces together with a grand and profound